phylogeography/SPREADv1/README.rst

 * Less dependencies: add kmlframework to sources (if licenses compatible)
 * Improve custom slice heights
 * Add command line interface for kml templates
 * Templates: collect data into ArrayList<Layer>, then pass it to KML Generator or Processing canvas.
-This way all the exceptions are caught beforehand.
+This way all the exceptions are caught beforehand
 * Fix large scaling factor issues